vlandham/captain_z/out/captain_z.ebook.md

 "Perhaps she was in the kitchen, stealing our grub," another pirate suggested.

 "Perhaps she be stealing our gold.
-Though she found that we ain't got any, and left."
+But she found that we ain't got any gold, and left."

 "Mayhap she came to steal your cuddly toys."

 That last remark came from Barnacle Bill.
-He got an elbow and a shush from Sally Snake Eye.
-Talk of Captain Spears's stuffed animals always ended in nothing but shouting and kicking from Spears.
+He got an elbow in his ribs and a shush in his ear from Sally Snake Eye.
+Talk of Captain Spears's stuffed animals never ended well.
 His crew weren't supposed to know about his embarrassing collection, though it wasn't a secret to anyone.

 Everyone looked at Captain Spears.
 He was getting mad alright.
-Lucky for Bill though, not because of the mention of his cuddly animals.
+Luckily for Bill though, it was not because of the mention of his cuddly animals.
 He was thinking about Captain Zephyr, and his eye went from purple to a bright hot red.

-_Sophia Zephyr was there to steal something, alright_, he thought.
+_Zephyr was there to steal something, alright_, he thought.
 But it wasn't food, nor gold, nor his cuddly monkey.
 But what?
 The thought was almost in his head.

 "The map!"
 He cried, turning around with a twirl.
 He shot out like a bullet toward the map room.
 His scoundrel crew followed along at his heels.